djacobow/pidog2/README.md

 the LEDs.
 SPI transactions won't work in this mode, but then again, there is no RPi to make them, so it's probably OK.

+The PiDog2 can easily switch on and off any Raspberry Pi, be it a zero through 3B+.
+It can also switch on any peripherals you may have connected through the USB ports.
+Attention was paid to using wide power traces on the circuit board and using a transistor with a lower on-resistance so that the voltage drop from input to output while on would be as low as possible.
+Even up to 2.5A draw, the voltage drop on the switched 5V node should not be more than 100mV lower than the input.
+(Note that the PiDog cannot do anything about the voltage drop at the input under load.
+If you see a significant voltage drop from your power supply, you may want to investigate a beefier 5V supply.

+### Hookups and Headers

+The PiDog has the following connectors:

+    0. The 2x20 pin connector for the Raspberry Pi (JRPI)

+       The PiDog connects the following pins on the RPi;
+           - all grounds
+           - The 5V pins
+           - The 3V3 pins
+           - MISO,MOSI,SCK,and CS0 (for the SPI interface and
+             programming)

+    1. a micro-USB connector (JUSB).
+You can connect any USB power supply here.

+    2. A 2x2 0.1" header for power (JPWR).
+With the text upright, the left two pins on this header are both grounds.
+The lower pin is the input 5V line (the same as the 5V line on the USB connector) and the upper right pin is the switched 5V line.
+This is the 5V that the Pi sees.

+       You can temporarily jumper the upper and lower right pins so that the Pi's 5V line is always powered regardless of the PiDog's on/off status.
+This is convenient for firmware updates and while experimenting with the PiDog's firmware and output registers.

+    3. a 2x3 AVR-style programming header (JICSP).
+If you want to use an AVR programmer, you can do so from this connector, though you probably will never need to, since the firmware can be upgraded from the Pi itself.

+    4. A debug header (JDBG).
+The output pins that drive the two programmable LEDs (D30_1 and D30_2) can double as serial debug pins.
+This is enabled by setting a macro in the firmware sketch, recompiling, and reprogramming.
+Obviously, the LEDs will no longer function normally in this mode.
+This can be very useful for firmware development.

+       Of course, you can use these pins for anything else you want, too, if you are willing to change the firmware.

+    5. The voltage measuring ports: JSENSA and JSENSB.
+This 2-pin JST connectors have voltage dividers between them and the attiny, so that you can safely measure any voltage up to about 16V.
+You can, of course, change those resistors to different values for different ranges.
+My intentino was that these would be used to monitor a battery voltage, but they can be used for other purposes as well.

 ## Software